Joining for the first time?

 Junior Surf Lifesaving Program (JSLP)

 Point Leo SLSC has over 460 junior members (nippers) participate in the club Junior Surf Lifesaving Program (JSLP) from late December to mid-January each year.
-Program dates will be published in October 2017.
+Program dates are listed below.
 Around 100 of these juniors continue on with competitive training and compete in the State Championship carnival.

 The JSLP is open to children aged between 6 and 13 years of age.
 Age is taken as at 30th September in the year the program commences.
 We welcome all children of all skill levels, but strongly advise children 8 years and up to have swimming experience.

 The JSLP was developed to equip children with the skills and knowledge to recognise and enjoy a safe beach and aquatic environment.